kohya-ss/sd-scripts/README.md

   - Setting mixed precision to `no` seems to use less memory than `fp16` or `bf16`.
   - Training is possible with a memory usage of about 17GB with a batch size of 1 and fp32.
 If you specify the `--full_bf16` option, you can further reduce the memory usage (but the accuracy will be lower).
 With the same memory usage as before, you can increase the batch size.
   - PyTorch 2.1 or later is required because it uses the new API `Tensor.register_post_accumulate_grad_hook(hook)`.
   - Mechanism: Normally, backward -> step is performed for each parameter, so all gradients need to be temporarily stored in memory.
 "Fuse backward and step" reduces memory usage by performing backward/step for each parameter and reflecting the gradient immediately.
+The more parameters there are, the greater the effect, so it is not effective in other training scripts (LoRA, etc.) where the memory usage peak is elsewhere, and there are no plans to implement it in those training scripts.

 - Optimizer groups feature is added to SDXL training.
 PR [#1319](https://github.com/kohya-ss/sd-scripts/pull/1319)
   - Memory usage is reduced by the same principle as Fused optimizer.
 The training results and speed are the same as Fused optimizer.